ajlevinson/o2-instance-patching/README.md

 # Release 1.1

-Added the ability to define specific security packages to be updated.(Linux)
+* Added the ability to define specific security packages to be updated.(Linux)
+* Added the ability to specify that only security related packages will be updated (Linux)

 ============================================================================